Dunn254/MSP3-Visionaries/frontend/README.md

 There is 4 of us.
 2 working on the frontend and 2 on the backend.We separated the frontend and backend.
 For the frontend, we have William Rodriguez(Williiamdr) and Van Hoang(vhoang001).
 For the backend, we have Marshall(M1lorhan) and Brian Edwards(Dunn254).

-We are using react, node, mongo, and sql
+We are using react, node, mongo, and express

 we have two components:
 -Admin-which stores the admin dashboard files to manage products, orders and users.